 There are no specific interviews for international applicants.

-Nonresident applicants for the program at UQ can submit an application directly to the University or through one of UQ’s authorized International Education Representatives (http://www.uq.edu.au/internationalstudents/international-educational-representatives).
+International applicants for the program at UQ can submit an application directly to the University or through one of UQ’s authorized International Education Representatives (future-students.uq.edu.au/find-international-representative).

-Resident students or international students studying in Australia apply for entry through the Queensland Tertiary Admissions Center(http://www.qtac.edu.au).
+Domestic students, or international students studying in Australia, may apply for entry through the Queensland Tertiary Admissions Center(qtac.edu.au).

 Successful applicants can apply to defer for one year after receiving an offer of a seat in the program.